Skip to content

 if self._get_total_memory_usage() > self.max_memory_bytes:

-Regular cleanup prevents memory from growing unchecked, while emergency cleanup handles situations where memory limits are exceeded despite regular maintenance.
+Regular cleanup prevents memory from growing unchecked, while emergency cleanup handles situations where memory limits are exceeded despite regular maintenance during high-volume data processing periods.

-The cleanup method implements a sophisticated algorithm that balances importance and recency:
+The cleanup method implements a sophisticated algorithm that balances importance, recency, and data processing stage priority:

-"""Intelligent memory cleanup based on importance and age"""
+"""Intelligent memory cleanup based on importance, age, and data processing priorities"""

 if not self.memory_entries: